stephenmckinney/vimfiles/README.md

 # my vimfiles

-Configures vim...for use at home and on the road.
+Configures Vim with a focus on Ruby and Rails development.
+Solarized **ALL** the things.

 ## Install